3DJupp/PaPiRus-MQTT/README.md

 # PaPiRus-MQTT
-MQTT Dashboard utilizing an ePaper / eInk Display Energy/Smarthome Dashboard using the PaPiRus Zero on a Raspberry Pi Zero / Zero W First, install the driver / example programs for the Pi-HAT
+MQTT Dashboard utilizing an ePaper / eInk Display on a Raspberry Pi Zero / Zero W
+First, install the driver / example programs for the Pi-HAT

 ### Setup PaPiRus and PaPiRus-MQTT